 A lot goes into the process of selling ads and managing advertising operations, but when your teams aren’t in line, you can find yourself with double the work.
 Instead of assigning the various elements of a successful sales cycle at random and hoping things work out, take careful control.

-Managing customer relationships, curating and customizing media inventory, and organizing order records can easily get redundant, leading to exhaustion, frustration, and, worse, booking and billing issues.
+Managing customer relationships, curating and customizing media inventory, and organizing order records can easily become redundant, leading to exhaustion, frustration, and, worse, booking and billing issues.

 When you automate and consolidate many of these basic tasks, it’s far less likely to duplicate steps or waste energy.